 It’s necessary to note that comparing marijuana to a drug like heroin is silly.
-There is no comparison when it comes to the two regarding how addictive one is and the lengths someone will go to obtain it.
+There is no comparison when it comes to the two in regards to how addictive one is, and the lengths someone will go to obtain it.
 But that does not at all mean marijuana is harmless.
 In the 1970s, pot came from Mexico and Colombia in bricks filled with stems and seeds.
 Over time, however, growing marijuana became an art that was soon perfected, and today, marijuana is anywhere from 57 percent to 67 percent more potent than it was in those times.
-Stronger potency marijuana means that in most cases, people are still consuming the same amount of the drug but actually will consume two to three times the amount of the active ingredient, THC
+Stronger potency marijuana means that in most cases, people are still consuming the same amount of the drug but actually will consume two to three times the amount of the active ingredient –THC.

 Your standard marijuana can be referred to as pot, weed, bud, or sticky green, which is the unprocessed form of the drug.
 It is most common, and is, for the most part, smoked, as a means to get high.
 Weed consists of the leaves and buds of the female cannabis sativa and cannabis indica plants.
 The only preparation required is to be cut from the plant and to dry the leaves and buds.
 Unfortunately, to avoid pests, the plants are often sprayed with contaminants, which can affect how someone experiences the high.